75% Employers experience bad hires, what are the causes?putri

 - Lack of information about candidates

-The first misstep is not to screen candidates or obtained detailed information about the candidates’ background.
-Pre-employment screening is very important so that companies can validate the information stated on the candidates’ CV along with the background.
+The first misstep is not to screen candidates or obtained detailed information about the candidates’ backgrounds.
+Pre-employment screening is very important so that companies can validate the information stated on the candidates’ CVs along with their backgrounds.
 This stage is not a small investment, but if the company decides to skip this stage, the risk of greater losses awaits for them in the future.

 - In a hurry

 Companies often decided to hire someone with low qualification just because they faced a talent shortage.
 Companies tend to think that it is better to fill a position with any candidate than to leave it vacant for too long.
 This wrong hiring decision contributes to a high turnover rate.

 According to CareerBuilder survey, 2 out of 3 candidates accepted an offer and they realized that the job was not right for them and then resigned in six months.

 To reduce costs due to bad hires, companies need to have strategies in recruitment, including interview sessions with candidates.
 According to Brandon-Hall Research survey, 69% of companies felt the interview process had the biggest impact on the quality of hire.
 The survey also revealed that 60% of companies that use standardization in interviewing candidates have recruitment strategies that are in line with business objectives.